moshew/gpt_server/README.md

 ### 5. Docker Deployment

-For production deployment with Docker:
+For production deployment with Docker, navigate to the deployment directory:
 ```bash
 cd deployment
 docker-compose up -d
 ```

+**Note**: All Docker-related files (Dockerfile, docker-compose.yml, .dockerignore) are located in the `deployment/` directory to keep deployment configuration separate from the application code.

 See `deployment/README.md` for detailed deployment instructions.